Outdoor Research Refuge Hoody Review

 Comfort

-This is a very comfortable jacket, and the comfort of wearing it day in and day out is one of the principal reasons we chose to recommend it as a Top Pick.
+This is a very comfortable jacket, and the comfort of wearing it day in and day out is one of the principal reasons we would recommend it.
 In particular, we like how the soft interior fabric feels against our skin.
 It has a similar matte finish and look to the ripstop polyester used on the outside, and feels nicer and more natural than the many super slippery, techier nylon fabrics common on puffy jackets such as these.
 We also like the tricot fleece-lined handwarmer pockets, as well as the patch that serves as a chin guard when the front is fully zipped up.
 The large hood is deep and comfortable, and the hem is comfortably low to keep us protected.

 If we had to complain a little, though, it would have to be about the fit of the sleeves.
 We found them to be a bit short, especially if we reached our hands over our heads, but also if we crossed our arms in front of us, or bent our elbows while raising our arms.
 Simply stretching our arms straight out to the sides was not enough to cause the sleeves to ride up our wrists; you can find some complaints about these problems in online customer reviews.
 Our head tester has long arms and broad shoulders, so he often encounters problems such as these, and indeed, OR is one brand whose sizing is often slightly problematic for him when it comes to the sleeve length and shoulder tightness.